 My name is Emily McAuliffe and I’m an Australian travel writer, copywriter, travel blogger and photographer who splits my time between Australia and Portugal.

 In both Portugal and Oz I'm a regular contributor to Lonely Planet and Time Out and am a hotel reviewer for The Telegraph UK and Design Travel (tough job but someone's gotta do it).
-I have written and photographed for publications such as the Qantas, Aer Lingus, Singapore Airlines, Jetstar, Tigerair and Wizz Air inflight magazines, The CEO Magazine, Women’s Fitness, Women’s Health, the Fitness First magazine, BBC News, International Traveller, 24 Life USA, Good Food Australia, AWOL, Food and Travel, and the Australian Yoga Journal.
+I have written and photographed for publications such as the Qantas, Virgin, Aer Lingus, Singapore Airlines, Jetstar, Tigerair, Luxair and Wizz Air inflight magazines, The CEO Magazine, Women’s Fitness, Women’s Health, the Fitness First magazine, BBC News, International Traveller, 24 Life USA, Good Food Australia, AWOL, Food and Travel, Hostelworld and the Australian Yoga Journal.
 You can view my portfolio on my copywriting website.
-I've also been featured in Portugal's national press a couple of times, and was named the top Portugal travel blogger to follow by international publication The Culture Trip (woo!).
+I've also been featured in Portugal's national press a couple of times and The Portugal Wire was named the top Portugal travel blog to follow by international publication The Culture Trip (woo!).

-In 2016 I decided to base myself in Europe (for a change of scenery, really), so bundled up my electronic children, Apple and Nikon, and beelined for Portugal – a place I'd become rather fond of during my European travels the year prior.
-It's one of those countries that just feels so welcoming.
+In 2016 I decided to base myself in Europe for a change of scenery, so bundled up my electronic children, Apple and Nikon, and beelined for Portugal – a place I'd become rather fond of during my European travels the year prior.

 After announcing I was moving to Portugal, I fielded an endless stream of questions: Are they part of the EU? (yes) Can they speak English? (yes) Is it safe? (yes) Does it snow? (yes) Do they have a monarchy? (no) And … where is Portugal exactly?
 (Western Europe)

 It seemed like Portugal needed a shout out.